Skaendo/csb-extras/README.md

 https://github.com/CinnamonSlackBuilds/csb

-You will need the following dependencies; <a href="https://slackbuilds.org/repository/14.2/python/python-distutils-extra/?search=python-distutils">python-distutils-extras</a> installed prior to running these scripts.

-Also, <a href="https://slackbuilds.org/repository/14.2/system/file-roller/?search=file-roller">file-roller</a> is required for the nemo-fileroller extension.
+<a href="https://slackbuilds.org/repository/14.2/system/file-roller/?search=file-roller">file-roller</a> is required for the nemo-fileroller extension.

 They include;